 Connecting using cellular data

-Proxy through a paired iPhone.
-If the watch can communicate with a paired iPhone, the request is proxied through the phone and uses the phone’s connection.
+First, the watch attempts to proxy the request through a paired iPhone.
+The watch communicates with the phone over Bluetooth, sharing the phone’s connection to the internet.
 When connected to a paired iPhone, the control center shows a green iPhone icon in the upper-left corner.

-Connect to a known network.
-If the watch cannot connect to a paired iPhone, but it can connect to a known WiFi network (a network that the user has previously logged into with their phone), then the request is sent using the WiFi network.
+If the watch cannot connect to a paired iPhone but can connect to a known WiFi network (a network that the user has previously logged into with their phone), then it sends the request using the WiFi network.
 When connected to a known network, the control center shows the WiFi network in the upper-left corner.

-Connect using cellular data.
-If the watch cannot connect to either a paired iPhone or a known WiFi network, the request is sent using its cellular connection—Apple Watch Series 3 (GPS + Cellular) only.
+Finally, if the watch cannot connect to either a paired iPhone or a known WiFi network, it sends the request using its cellular connection.
+This route is only available on Apple Watch Series 3 (GPS + Cellular).
 When using a cellular connection, the control center shows the cell connection’s signal strength as green dots in the upper-left corner.